What is it for?

 Pancreatin is probably safe when taken orally by people with pancreatic problems who can not digest food properly.

 However, some pancreatin products contaminated by Salmonella bacteria have caused illness.
 Be sure to get pancreatin from a reliable source.

-Pancreatin can cause nausea, vomiting, diarrhea, irritation of the mouth and skin and allergic reactions.
-High doses can cause problems such as high blood levels of a substance called uric acid, as well as damage to the colon.
+Pancreatin can cause nausea, vomiting, diarrhea, irritation of the mouth and skin, and allergic reactions.
+High doses can cause problems such as high blood levels of a substance called uric acid and damage to the colon.